 It is not recommended that you store files on individual desktop or laptop PCs.

-Local hard drives under the Windows 7 SOE (Standard Operating Environment) will not support write access to the C: drive.
+Windows SOE (Standard Operating Environment) local hard drives will not support write access to the C: drive.
 However, users do have write access to C:\users\username for storing temporary working copies of data, but should not use this to permanently store master copies of research data.
 From time to time, local hard drives do fail and are often not backed-up.
 Local machines are also regularly replaced, upgraded, and/or re-allocated to other staff members, at which time data on those machines may be lost or at risk of being inappropriately accessed.

 If research data needs to be stored temporarily on desktop or laptop PCs (e.g. if you need to work off-site in environments where you cannot access Monash services remotely via the internet), your data (where saved in the 'Documents', or 'Pictures' libraries, or on your Windows Desktop) are synchronised with the server, and available offline whenever the Monash Network is not available.
 These locations should be considered convenient working areas and not for permanent storage.
-Instead, you should consider connecting to the Monash Network using the VPN.
-[Note: Windows SOE users will not require VPN connection to access Monash services on completion of the "mobility project", the aim of which is to provide users with an always-on connection to the Monash Network.]
-This will allow synchronising your personal storage with networked storage and provide access to research shares (S: drive).
-For large datasets that need to be stored on a network location, the S: drive is suitable for this purpose.
+Instead, you should consider connecting to the Monash Network.

 For clarification and advice on the most appropriate personal storage and backup solutions for your research needs, contact the eSolutions Service Desk.